gvwilson/thirdbit/fiction/madica/index.md

 to be an "eventually"---the saucer was right side up and flying in a straight line.
 It was only then that Madica realized where they were.

-"We're in outer space..." she breathed.
+"We're in outer space…" she breathed.

 "Hardly," the cat drawled, "This is only the upper atmosphere."
 But its eyes were as wide as Madica's.
 "Look---d'you see the satellite up